 I like this show because it has strong female characters that seem to defy odds and break stereotypes.
 It also gives you an insight into life in the city during the 1920s.
 Based on the show, I also learned a couple of historical facts about Toronto that I didn’t know.

 Another thing I learned is that Toronto had its own Women’s Home Guard that started in 1915.
 Fearing a German invasion while the men were fighting in the war was a real thing back then.
-Instead of waiting for that to happen, a group of local women decided to take the protection of the city into their own hands.
+Instead of waiting for that to happen, a group of local women decided to protect the city into their own hands.
 Under the leadership of Jessie McNab, who was a daughter of a prominent Toronto lawyer, the women precited drills and marching while learning how to shoot.
 How is that for a history lesson!

 As Toronto is one of the most multicultural cities in the world, it was a matter of time before there was a show that portrayed that.
 Kim’s Convenience follows members of a Korean-Canadian family as they run a convenience store in Toronto.
 It started as a play and was then adapted for the screen.

 As with the rest of the shows filmed in Toronto, you get snapshots of the city.
 In the opening sequence, I spotted a street by my house and many other familiar shots.
-As the convenience store, the show is based on is in my neighbourhood, I occasionally pass it by, making me smile.
+As the convenience store the show is based on is in my neighbourhood, I occasionally pass it by, making me smile.

 Murdoch Mysteries is another detective show, set during the late 1880s and early 1900s, and filmed in Toronto.
 It follows detective William Murdoch as he solves crimes with innovative forensic techniques and unconventional approaches.
 Murdoch is a man ahead of his time and doesn’t shy away from tackling issues that often resemble our current ones.

-The show also features strong female characters in medical professions.
+The show also features strong female characters in the medical professions.
 At that time, women doctors were not common, so it’s interesting to see them portrayed on the show.
 Sometimes the show seems like it’s based in an alternate timeline as you wonder how progressive the people of that time could’ve been.
 Women’s roles are a great way of understanding how women were treated in those days.

 Unlike Frankie Drake Mysteries, this show is set before Toronto’s great fire that destroyed most of the city.
-This means that many of the scenes were shot in nearby towns with similar architecture from that time and didn’t perish in the fire.
+This means that many of the scenes were shot in nearby towns with similar architecture and didn’t perish in the fire.
 It’s a great insight into what the city looked like in those days and how it has changed since.